 In prior years, performance bonuses were awarded based on the Company's Employee Short-Term and Long-Term Incentive Program (the "Program"), which was adopted for executives and employees of the Company.
 The Program is a performance-based program and was adopted in recognition of the importance of aligning executive and employee interests with that of our stockholders.
 Our Program is designed to reward the efforts of our executives and employees and to be competitive in attracting and retaining them.
 There are two elements of the Program: (1) a short-term incentive in the form of cash bonuses and (2) a long-term incentive in the form of stock option grants.
 The cash bonus incentive is targeted to be up to 30% to 50% of the NEO's base salary as of the end of the applicable year.
 Half of each NEO's annual performance bonus is based upon achievement of the Company's documented performance objectives for the year and the other half is based upon achievement of individual performance objectives set for the year.
-The 2019 performance bonuses were paid in January 2020.
+The 2021 performance bonuses were paid in February 2022.

+Perfor nance Bonus Awarded Amount

-Name Performance Bonus Amount Awarded Amount As % of Base Salary
+Name A mount As % of Base Salary

-Harold H. Shlevin, Ph.D. \$ 215,625 43%
+Joel Lewis \$ 250,000(1) 50%

+Pol F. Boudes, M.D. \$ 136,500 30%

-Jack W. Callicutt \$ 90,950 32%
+Jack W. Callicutt \$ 90,630 30%